olekuz/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-community-edition/with-tyk-community-edition.md

 *   Set an API to listen on a specific domain (e.g. api1.com, api2.com).
 *   Split APIs over a domain using a path (e.g. api.com/api1, api.com/api2, moreapis.com/api1, moreapis.com/api2 etc).
 *   If you set a hostname for the Gateway, then all non-domain-bound APIs will be on this hostname + the `listen_path`.

+### Performance Tuning Your Gateway

+We have a blog post - [Performance tuning your Gateway](https://tyk.io/performance-tuning-your-tyk-api-gateway/) that walks you through getting seriously low latency and high throughput from a 2-virtual-core commodity server with just 4GB of RAM.